Pompeii: Public buildings

 Under the Romans, Pompeii underwent a process of urban development which accelerated in the Augustan period from about 30 BC.
 New public buildings included the Amphitheatre with palaestra or gymnasium with a central natatorium (cella natatoria) or swimming pool, two theatres, the Eumachia Building and at least four public baths.
 The amphitheatre has been cited by scholars as a model of sophisticated design, particularly in the area of crowd control.

 Other service buildings were the Macellum ("meat market"); the Pistrinum (baker); the thermopolia (inns or snack-bars that served hot and cold dishes and drinks), and cauponae ("pubs" or "dives" with a seedy reputation as hangouts for thieves and prostitutes).
 At least one building, the Lupanar, was dedicated to prostitution.
-A large hotel or hospitium (of 1,000 m2) was found at Murecine, a short distance from Pompeii, when the Naples-Salerno motorway was being built, and the Murecine Silver Treasure and the Tablets (providing a unique record of business transactions) were discovered there.
+A large hotel or hospitium (of 1,000 m2) was found nearby at Murecine/Moregine, when the Naples-Salerno motorway was being built, and the Murecine Silver Treasure and the Tablets (providing a unique record of business transactions), as well as the Moregine bracelet, were discovered there.

 An aqueduct provided water to the public baths, to more than 25 street fountains, and to many private houses and businesses.
 The aqueduct was a branch of the great Serino Aqueduct built to serve the other large towns in the Bay of Naples region and the important naval base at Misenum.
 The castellum aquae is well preserved and includes many details of the distribution network and its controls.